TaylorHokanson/RPi_Cam_Web_Interface/README.md

 This project is a fork of the [RPi Cam Web Interface](https://github.com/silvanmelchior/RPi_Cam_Web_Interface).
 It adds an IR LED array that allows low light operation and is controllable via web interface.
+Most of these parts were sponsored by [Newark / Element14](http://www.newark.com/) - thanks guys!

 ###BOM